 One of the questions I ask on my New Client Profile Form is, “What programs have you tried in the past?”
 9 out of 10 people list Weight Watchers.

 There’s no doubt that Weight Watchers is one of the most popular weight loss programs in the world.
-It’s a highly effective short term program.
-What most people don’t find out — until it’s too late — is that it lacks the ability to produce long term results.
+It’s an effective short-term program.
+What most people don’t find out–until it’s too late–is that it lacks the ability to produce long term results.

-My two guides for this are the Weight Watchers official website and an article written by a “lifelong member of Weight Watchers” titled, “10 Reasons Why Weight Watchers Works!”
+My two sources for this review are the Weight Watchers official website and an article written by a “lifelong member of Weight Watchers” titled, “10 Reasons Why Weight Watchers Works!” (editor’s note: This article has sense been removed from the original source, so we have removed the link).

 Weight Watchers Marketing